OutHistory

 This new version of OutHistory launched in September 2013.

 In 2013, Claire Bond Potter, Professor of History at The New School, joined Katz and D'Emilio as a director.
 D'Emilio and Potter continued serving as OutHistory directors until 2019.
 Randall Sell and Kimon Keramidas served as directors from 2017 to 2020.
 Historian Marc Stein has been the director since January 1, 2023.
 Since 2023, OutHistory has been supported by an Advisory Board composed of academics and community-based historians.
 OutHistory.org has collaborated with other LGBTQ history sites, archives, newspapers, magazines, museum projects, and art galleries, as well as interested researchers.
 OutHistory.org has partnered with the Arcus Foundation to award recipients of the LGBTQ Local Histories Contest for excellent contributions to OutHistory.org on local history topics.

-OutHistory.org was awarded the 2010 Allan Berube Prize in Public History by the Committee on LGBT History of the American Historical Association.
+OutHistory.org was awarded the 2010 Allan Bérubé Prize in Public History by the Committee on LGBT History of the American Historical Association.

-In May 2016, OutHistory celebrated the 40th anniversary of Gay American History with a conference co-chaired by Claire Potter and Daniel Marshall, Senior Lecturer in Writing and Literature, Deakin University, Melbourne, Australia, and managed by Kevin Ewing.
+In May 2016, OutHistory celebrated the fortieth anniversary of the publication of Gay American History with a conference co-chaired by Claire Potter and Daniel Marshall, Senior Lecturer in Writing and Literature at Deakin University in Melbourne, Australia, and managed by Kevin Ewing.
 The 2016 conference, co-sponsored by Arcus, CLAGS, and The New School, brought together hundreds of LGBTQ historians and activists to celebrate the state of our field and learn from one another.

 In 2023, OutHistory launched a Fellowship Program which supports the creation of digital exhibitions by fellows, who receive modest stipends for this work.